gunjan5/blockchain-from-scratch/README.md

 Blockchain has some key properties that make it ideal for decentralized money aka bitcoin aka cryptocurrency.

-1. Immutable: Things cannot be changed once stored in a block.
+1. **Immutable**: Things cannot be changed once stored in a block.
 (It is close to impossible to change something in a blockchain)

-2. Decentralized: There is no central entity controlling and managing things, so no single point of failure.
+2. **Decentralized**: There is no central entity controlling and managing things, so no single point of failure.
                   Every node in the network is empowered and together all the nodes form consensus, which makes it extremely difficult to hack the majority of the nodes to temper the data.
                   Think of this as direct democracy vs authoritarian rule.

-3. Distributed trust: We may not trust an individual node, but we trust a large group of nodes.
+3. **Distributed trust**: We may not trust an individual node, but we trust a large group of nodes.
 An individual node can be manipulated/hacked but it's close to impossible to do so with so many nodes.
 Power in numbers.

-4. Security: Blockchain uses [public key cryptography](https://medium.com/@vrypan/explaining-public-key-cryptography-to-non-geeks-f0994b3c2d5) and hashing to ensure the data security.
+4. **Security**: Blockchain uses [public key cryptography](https://medium.com/@vrypan/explaining-public-key-cryptography-to-non-geeks-f0994b3c2d5) and hashing to ensure the data security.

 ### Hash